-- The same parent must sign each child in and out daily
+- The same parent must sign each child in and out daily.

-- If pagers are lost or broken a $50 fee will be charged to the member
+- If pagers are lost or broken a $50 fee will be charged to the member.

-- ChildWatch has a 1.5 hour time limit, if pages are not answered promptly parents will be charged a late fee
+- ChildWatch has a 1.5 hour time limit, if pages are not answered promptly parents will be charged a late fee.

 - Reciprocal YMCA members may not use ChildWatch from January-May 1st.

-- Children that are visibly ill will not be allowed in ChildWatch
+- Children that are visibly ill will not be allowed in ChildWatch.

 Good to know...

 Caregivers do not change diapers in Childwatch, please make sure that your child is checked in wearing a clean diaper.
-No food, snacks or drinks are allowed, if your child is thirsty a caregiver may provide he/she with water.
+No food, snacks or drinks are allowed, if your child is thirsty a caregiver may provide them with water.
 There is a diaper changing station and child bathroom for parent convenience located in the Childwatch room as well as 2 handwashing sinks.
-There are no nap areas/beds in ChildWatch, if your baby may get tired please leave a carseat or reclining stroller for he/she to nap in.
+There are no nap areas/beds in ChildWatch, if your child may get tired please leave a carseat or reclining stroller for them to nap in.
 Parents will be held responsible for broken toys and lost or broken parent pagers.